mildannerofc/Sonic1UnGit-S2LevelSelect/sound/README.md

 * $8C is the Sega Chant

+* All samples are PCM by default instead of DPCM

 # Using ASM Music:

 * To get the game to read it, in s1.soundriver.asm; use `MusicXX:	incbin	"sound/music/cmp/Music.bin"` with an `even` on the line below (the filename for Music.bin should have the same name as Music.asm)